donohoe85/pdsnd_github/README.md

 .gitignore

 ### Credits
 Credit to the Udacity course and the knowledge articles.

+### More Info
+This has been fun learning about Git Bash and Git Hub